zer0cache/matic-docs/docs/zkEVM/zkProver/overview.md

 :::

-## Interation with Node and Database
+## Interaction with Node and Database

 The zkProver mainly interacts with two components, i.e. the Node and the Database (DB).
 Hence, before diving deeper into other components, we must understand the flow of control between zkProver, the Node, and Database.
 Here is a diagram to explain the process clearly.